Spookesites/CookiesManager/README.md

 ### Editing a Cookie

-This functions allows you to edit the name and value of a cookie to change it as arguments.
+These functions allows you to edit the name and value of a cookie to change it as arguments.
 ```javascript
 // Example of using the editCookieValue function
 let currentCookieName = "userInformation";